 Councillors are nominated based on the skills they can offer to the governance of the School.
-Council uses a skills matrix to assist with identifying candidates for membership of Council and then makes recommendations to the Members of the Association at the Annual General Meeting on individuals standing for election.
+Council uses a skills matrix to assist with identifying candidates for membership and then makes recommendations to the Members of the Association at the Annual General Meeting on individuals standing for election.

 The School Council meets at least eight times a year.
 The Principal attends all Council meetings.
 There are five sub-committees of the Council, namely the Property Committee, IT Committee, Finance Committee, Investment Committee and Nominations Committee.
 Each sub-committee has its own Charter of Governance.